Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 their words to the ends of the world.

 And that is why God’s revelation of Himself in creation leaves all humanity without excuse, as Romans 1:20 declares.
-It takes far more faith – a truly blind “faith” – to believe in evolution while rejecting the promises and warnings given by Jesus.
+It takes far more faith – a truly blind “faith” – to believe in evolution while rejecting the promises and warnings given by Christ, the Creator of the world.
 Anyone who says there is not enough evidence to believe is kidding themselves.
-The people in Jesus’ home town witnessed His miracles and acknowledged that His wisdom was great.
-Yet they did not believe, and unless they repented and later believed, they will be among those who will be weeping, wailing, and gnashing their teeth for all eternity in hell.
+The people in Jesus’ home town heard about His miracles and acknowledged that His wisdom was great.
+Yet they did not believe.
+And unless they repented and later believed, they will be among those who will be weeping, wailing, and gnashing their teeth for all eternity in hell.

 It is only by God’s grace and Spirit’s power that we have saving faith in Christ alone and escape from hell.
 As Jesus said in John 6:44, “No one can come to me unless the Father who sent me draws him.
 And I will raise him up on the last day.”
 But Scripture also puts before us the responsibility to believe in Christ.
 When the Philippian jailor asked Paul and Silas what he must do to be saved they replied, “Believe in the Lord Jesus, and you will be saved—you and your household.”
 (Acts 16:31)

-As we confess our sins and our need for salvation, may our focus always be on Christ alone and His redeeming work.
+As we confess our sins and our need for salvation, may we always joyfully focus on Christ alone and His redeeming work.
 Amen!

 “Only One Escape from Hell”